-The EIS wishes to enable Reps to assist schools and colleges in supporting learners and staff during menstruation, which is a normal part of life.
+The EIS wishes to enable Reps to assist Universities in supporting learners and staff during menstruation, which is a normal part of life.
 We know that periods are a taboo subject, which has perhaps inhibited open discussion in learning environments about how best to support learners and staff having periods.

-The EIS has broader guidance on how education establishments can 'Get it Right for Girls' , and this note should be read alongside that document.
-This guidance note is informed by data provided in summer 2017 by 23 local authorities and 18 FE colleges, from across Scotland's many and diverse communities, about the cost and availability of sanitary products.
+The EIS has broader guidance on how education establishments can 'Get it Right for Girls'1, and this note should be read alongside that document.

+As a result of data provided in the summer of 2017 by 23 local authorities and 18 FE Colleges from across Scotland's many and diverse communities about the cost and availability of sanitary products, the EIS issued guidance "distributing period products in schools and colleges" This guidance note is based on that document and has been amended for the University sector.